Nimitha-jagadeesha/Dekstop-Applications/README.md

-# jfxApps
+# jfxAppllication
-Apps in Javafx
+4 Applications using Javafx